offroad-robotics/otter_ros/README.md

 ### Funding

 This project was funded in part by the NSERC Canadian Robotics Network (NCRN) under NSERC project NETGP 508451-17, the Vanier Canada Graduate Scholarships program, and Queen’s University’s USSRF program.
-The Otter USV was purchased with generous support from the Ingenuity Labs Research Institute’s Research Opportunity Seed Fund.
+The Otter USV was purchased with generous support from the Ingenuity Labs Research Institute’s Research Equipment Fund.

 ### Referencing OtterROS